Health

 What Causes Low Hemoglobin Count?

-Conditions that are associated with low hemoglobin levels include.
+Conditions that are associated with haemoglobin levels include.

 Lifestyle and Environmental Factors –

-• Poor diet- A diet deficient in iron, folate and Vitamin B12 can affect RBC production, leading to a low level of hemoglobin.
+• Poor diet—A diet deficient in iron, folate, and Vitamin B12 can affect RBC production, leading to a low level of haemoglobin.

 Medical Condition –

-• AIDS- a decrease in Bone marrow activity due to suppressed immunity affects blood count.
+• AIDS- a decrease in Bone marrow activity due to suppressed immunity affects the blood count.

 • Hypothyroidism- Affected metabolism and RBC production.